AmeerHamoodi/EEGPhasePy/docs/source/index.rst

 EEGPhasePy documentation
 ========================

-Tookit for developing and analyzing real-time and psuedo-real-time EEG phase estimation.
+Tookit for developing and analyzing real-time and pseudo-real-time EEG phase estimation.

 Getting started
 ----------------